+The wall to the right of the swing definitely needed something.
 So I stole the wreath from my fall decorated mantle in the family room.

 Swapped the summer china on the hutch for plates with more of an autumn feel.

-Started with this lantern…
+The fall floral arrangement on the door is the same one I used last year for fall.
 The only thing I purchased for fall this year was a lantern from Old Time Pottery.

 This shabby, old chair holds a sunny red geranium all summer.
-(Old chairs make great plant stands.)
+Old chairs make great plant stands.

 For fall, it’s sporting a sunshine yellow Chrysanthemum.